Introduction

 However it may be acceptable to link to a site selling public tickets for a BBC event as its primary purpose, which also sells added extras to the event (such as corporate hospitality), if there is appropriate separation between the main function and the subsidiary ones.

 On all external ticketing sites there should also be adequate separation between the use of BBC brands and third party brands.
-If in doubt, contact the Fair Trading department for further advice.
+If in doubt, contact Fair Trading for further advice.

 On Air references to tickets